Categories

 REVIEW:

 Let it first be reiterated that, given its bleak and macabre nature, The Terror is a mature audiences read only.
-Dan Simmons’s nasty fantasy-horror doubles as a historical fiction masterpiece indulging an excess of grisly details.
-With many fully developed supporting characters and individual sub-plots, readers are getting the dense literary equivalent of a director’s cut/extended version – be forewarned.
+Dan Simmons’s nasty fantasy-horror epic doubles as a historical fiction masterpiece indulging an excess of grisly details.
+With so many fully developed supporting characters and individual sub-plots, readers are getting the dense literary equivalent of a director’s cut/extended version – be forewarned.

 Rather than preparing an exhaustive analysis, I’m going to instead discuss some key areas: